nana562/e-store/README.md

+## ABOUT
+An online store web application.
+Frontend built with reactJS with backend feature under construction.
+This application was developed as part of the Pre-MEST program
-# Built with
+## Built with
 ReactJS

-# Features to be implemented
+## Features to be implemented
 User signup and login functionality

 Admin dashboard